fgarnadi/langextract-llamacpp/README.md

-# LangExtract LlamaCpp Provider
+# LangExtract llama-cpp-python Provider

-A provider plugin for LangExtract that supports LlamaCpp models.
+A provider plugin for LangExtract that supports llama-cpp-python models.

 ## Installation